macpod/lasershark_hostapp/README.md

 lasershark_stdin_circlemaker - Example application intended to be piped to the lasershark_stdin application.
 Commands output by this application will generate a circle.

+lasershark_stdin_displayimage - Example application that renders a PNG image intended to be piped to the lasershark_stdin application.
+Commands output by this application will display an image line by line.

 Please see the following for details:

 http://macpod.net/electronics/lasershark/lasershark.php